canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 As part of the list of affected packages, the ``ecosystem`` field is used to help describe where that package entry is affected.
-For currently supported Ubuntu releases, we use the below pattern:
+For currently supported Ubuntu releases, we use the following pattern:

 ``Ubuntu:YY.MM<:LTS>``